mrinalgupta24/Savante/README.md

     ```

 ## Usage

-Once the development server is running, you can access the app by visiting http://localhost:3000 in your web browser.
+Once the development server is running, you can access the app by visiting https://savante-rw5j.vercel.app/ or http://localhost:3000 in your web browser.
 Here's how to use the app:

 1. Click on the "Home" button to access the home page of the website.
 2. Click on the "Login" button to navigate to the login page.